-In addition, creating groups both offline in group training and online within forums (even a private Facebook group would work) for the clientele of your gym allows you to offer support without spending every waking second on email.
+In addition, creating groups both offline in group training and with your online personal training business for the clientele of your gym allows you to offer support without spending every waking second on email.
 Tell your clients that they can ask questions, post pictures, and write their thoughts in the Facebook group whenever they like.
 Encourage them to help and support each other.
 Then, once a week, hold office hours where, for two hours, they can call or have a text conversation with you asking questions–this way they can bring up more personal issues that they might not want to post in a group.

 Offer support by leveraging the power of a group.
 Develop systems to create a community where you’re not the only one offering advice.

 The group setting discussed above will also go a long way in holding people accountable.
 Giving them the option of posting their workouts and results will increase adherence.
 When considering accountability, it’s important to discuss personal values, what they are and how to use them to motivate.

 According to Dr. Rollo May, “An individual’s values and his anxiety, […] are conditioned by the fact that he lives in a given culture at a particular moment in the historical development of that culture.”
 He continues on to discuss how a man’s values are interpreted in relation to other people and their expectations.
 One of the most notable changes in the present century is the desire by most not to achieve competitive success, but to stay somewhere in the upper middle.